triketora/women-in-software-eng/CONTRIBUTING.md

 another, you can either

-1. Send the information to me via Twitter at <a href="https://twitter.com/triketora">@triketora</a> or email me at tracy at pinterest dot com.
+1. Send the information to me via Twitter at <a href="https://twitter.com/triketora">@triketora</a> or message me via the contact form on my <a href="https://triketora.com/contact/">website</a>.
 I am happy to anonymize contributions if they are sensitive.

 2. Submit a pull request amending data.txt (click this link to easily submit a pull request: